-By Matthew Hughes, Capital Property Advisory
+Article written by Matthew Hughes, Capital Property Advisory.

 There’s no doubt that COVID-19 has imbued many facets of our lives with uncertainty.